thenicholasbarnett/CMS_2026PbPb/README.md

 <h3> <em>JetHLT_EfficiencyGenerator.cpp</em> </h3>

 The input to this macro is the output of `HiForestJetProcessing.cpp`.
 A trigger's efficiency can be defined as the ratio of the leading jet p<sub>T</sub> for events passing a particular trigger to the leading jet p<sub>T</sub> for all events in the same sample.
-Requiring the minimum bias trigger in both the numberator and denominator of this ratio the sample will be unbiased or less biased than without this requirement.
+Requiring the minimum bias trigger in both the numberator and denominator of this ratio will make the sample used to produce the efficiencies minimally biased.
 <br><br>
+An output file name can be specified to this macro if desired, which will store all projected histograms.
+If the input file given to this macro is corrupt or not present then an ASCII zombie will show up in the terminal, and a standard runtime error will occur.
+<br><br>
 To compile this C++ script and execute it as a standalone binary use the following commands in sequence.
 ```
 g++ -o JetEfficiency CMS_2026PbPb/executable/JetHLT_EfficiencyGenerator.cpp $(root-config --cflags --libs)
 ```
 ```
-./JetEfficiency <input.root> <output.root>
+./JetEfficiency <input.root> [output.root]
 ```
 Execute this macro using the Cling interpreter native to ROOT with the following command.
 ```
-root -l -q 'CMS_2026PbPb/executable/JetHLT_EfficiencyGenerator.cpp("input.root","output.root")'
+root -l -q 'CMS_2026PbPb/executable/JetHLT_EfficiencyGenerator.cpp("input.root")'
 ```
+> NOTE: An output file can also be provides as an argument e.g. ("input.root", "output.root")

 The arguments for this macro are simply an input and output ROOT file.
 The input file for this macro is the output of `HiForestJetProcessing.cpp`.
 | Argument | Description |
 | :-: | - |